-\begin{proof} The dimension $\pi_y$ is present and not degenerate.
-In the Lean formalization, the direct-aggregation claim language is \path{DirectAggregationClaim} in \path{Meta/SchemaOperationalIncompleteness.lean}: the three-constructor inductive of additive, transparent-compositional, and affine whole-term witness claims.
-The schema barrier theorems \path{no_global_orients_additive}, \path{no_global_orients_compositional_transparent_succ}, and \path{no_global_orients_affine_of_unbounded} from \path{Meta/StepDuplicatingSchema.lean} show that none of these claims is derivable for the duplicator.
-Hence no derivable statement in the direct-aggregation language both depends on the step-argument dimension and constrains the termination verdict.
-The packaged conclusion is \path{directAggregationQuestion_operationallyIncomplete}. \end{proof}
+\begin{proof} The dimension $\pi_y$ is present and non-degenerate.
+The direct-aggregation claim language consists of additive, transparent-compositional, and affine whole-term witness claims.
+The companion barrier theorems place every one of these claims beyond derivation for the duplicator.
+Hence every derivable statement in the direct-aggregation language either ignores the step-argument dimension or leaves the termination verdict unconstrained. \end{proof}

-\begin{corollary}[Universality: no direct-aggregation system escapes at $\pi_y$] The operational inexpressibility established in Theorem~\ref{thm:canonical-instance} does not depend on any specifics of $S_{\mathrm{DA}}$ beyond its use of direct whole-term aggregation as its base operational repertoire.
+\begin{corollary}[Universality across direct-aggregation systems at $\pi_y$] The operational inexpressibility established in Theorem~\ref{thm:canonical-instance} rests on the use of direct whole-term aggregation as base operational repertoire alone, independently of any further feature of $S_{\mathrm{DA}}$.
 Any proof system $S'$ whose base language is of this form (any system that derives termination by constructing a direct measure $\mu$ recursive on per-constructor contributions) is operationally inexpressible for $a_{\mathrm{dup}}$ at $\pi_y$.

 Consequently, to produce a sound termination verdict for $a_{\mathrm{dup}}$, any such system must exit its base language by one of two routes: extend the proof language with new operational content (a construction method, such as a nonlinear polynomial interpretation or a path order), or import an external projection license that drops $\pi_y$ from the proof obligation (a confession method, such as the W2 family). \end{corollary}